 Model evaluations are complicated by the concurrence of parametric and structural uncertainty, which confounds the attribution of model errors (Keenan et al., 2011).
-A model’s performance might be off because of misrepresentation of mechanistic processes, poor parameterization of otherwise sound functional representations, or both.
-To minimize the influence of parametric uncertainty and focus on the ability of the CLM model structure to reproduce the experimental treatment, we optimized selected CLM parameters against pre-treatment data.
-We then evaluated the performance of the calibrated CLM in the pre-treatment phase and again in the post-treatment phase without recalibration following simulation of the canopy shading and 13CO2 treatments.
-Our intention is that by applying robust parameter optimization to the pre-treatment simulations we will reduce parametric uncertainty (Fox et al., 2009; Ricciuto et al., 2011), leading to greater insight regarding model structural uncertainty in evaluation of the post-treatment results.
+A model’s performance might be negatively impacted by misrepresentation of mechanistic processes, poor parameterization of otherwise sound functional representations, or both.
+Parameter optimization, however, can help to isolate structural deficiencies in the model.
+In this study, we applied model calibration, by optimizing model parameters, as a tool to highlight areas for model development rather than simply improving predictive skill.
+We optimized selected CLM parameters against pretreatment data.
+We then evaluated the performance of the calibrated CLM in the pretreatment phase and again in the post-treatment phase without recalibration following simulation of the canopy shading and 13CO2 treatments.
+Our intention is that by applying robust parameter optimization to the pretreatment simulations we will reduce parametric uncertainty (Fox et al., 2009; Ricciuto et al., 2011), leading to greater insight regarding model structural uncertainty in evaluation of the post-treatment results.

 The manuscript is organized as follows: We first describe the observational data sets, the model, and the simulation design.
 We then present results comparing the model results with the field observations; we continue with a discussion of model limitations revealed by the simulations and implications for potential model improvement.
 We conclude with recommendations on designing future manipulative field experiments to further improve model performance.